julio-at/akamai-infra/README.md

 Each registrar has a way of configuring domains via their **web administration** panel.
 Allow at least 30 minutes after updating your domain to use the Akamai DNS nameservers.

-You can check if your domain is ready to be used by running the following command using the program `dig`:
+You can check if your domain is ready to be used by running the following command using the `dig` program:

+> Swap testdomain.com with your main domain

 ```
-dig @1.1.1.1 yourdomain.com NS
+dig @1.1.1.1 testdomain.com NS
 ```

-Check your `ANSWER SECTION` for the Akamai DNS nameservers:
+Check the returned `ANSWER SECTION` for the Akamai DNS nameservers:

 ```
 ;; ANSWER SECTION:
-yourdomain.com.
+testdomain.com.
 86400	IN	NS	ns1.linode.com.
-yourdomain.com.
+testdomain.com.
 86400	IN	NS	ns4.linode.com.
-yourdomain.com.
+testdomain.com.
 86400	IN	NS	ns2.linode.com.
-yourdomain.com.
+testdomain.com.
 86400	IN	NS	ns5.linode.com.
-yourdomain.com.
+testdomain.com.
 86400	IN	NS	ns3.linode.com.
 ```

 If you see a response like this, it means your domain is ready to be used.